Long Beach Phu Quoc (Bai Truong): An Exciting Experience 2026

 • Co Loc BBQ – Seafood: Kiot 22, Sonasea Bai Truong Food Street, Long Beach

-• Sea Shack: Inside InterContinental Phu Quoc Long Beach Resort, Long Beach
+• Sea Shack: inside InterContinental Phu Quoc Long Beach Resort

 Hotels and resorts along Long Beach